nicoburns/wuff/README.md

 # Wuff

 Port of https://github.com/google/woff2/ to Rust, with the aim of creating a lightweight pure-rust decoder for WOFF files.
-Currently only WOFF2 is supported.
-Support for WOFF is planned.
+Both WOFF and WOFF2 formats are supported.

 ## Status

-The decoder is ported and producing byte-identical files to the woff2 library.
-However, it has not been extensively tested, and may contain bugs.
+The decoder is ported and producing byte-identical files to the woff2 library for every font in https://github.com/google/fonts.

 ## Files